mpdcampbell/blog/blog/content/posts/custom404withTraefik.md

 - "traefik.http.middlewares.errorpage-headers.customResponseHeaders.X-Robots-Tag=none,noarchive,nosnippet,notranslate,noimageindex,"
 {{< /code >}}

-Oh and don't forget to update your settings with your DNS provider to add the subdomain.
+Oh, and don't forget to update your settings with your DNS provider to add the subdomain.